|Guide||♦||12 Triplogs||0 Topics|

 This short yet interesting hike about 11 miles East NE of Florence offers fabulous views.
 South Butte is one of the two buttes known as the Twin Buttes.
-The Gila River which runs from New Mexico then west across Arizona to the Colorado River cuts right between North and South Buttes.
+The Gila River runs from New Mexico, then west across Arizona to the Colorado River, and cuts right between North and South Buttes.

-Pardon my never ending straying but this is interesting stuff!..
+Pardon my never-ending straying, but this is interesting stuff!..
 The Gila River is the northern boundary of the 1854 Gadsden Purchase.
 This was the 10-15 million dollar US purchase of land from Mexico.
-At the time is was thought to be overpriced for mere desert landscape.
-The land was purchased by the US in an effort to run an "all-weather" railroad to fuel the California gold rush that started five years prior. (think forty-niners... oh now it makes sense...lol) What wasn't realized at the time was Arizona's abundance of copper that would later become oh so important to the spread of electricity and telephones.
-So unknowingly the Gadsden Purchase turned Arizona into the Copper State!
-Copper being cheap and heavy compared to gold really relied on the railroads tracks already in place.
+At the time, it was thought to be overpriced for the mere desert landscape.
+The US purchased the land to run an "all-weather" railroad to fuel the California gold rush that started five years prior. (think forty-niners... oh now it makes sense...lol) What wasn't realized at the time was Arizona's abundance of copper that would later become oh so important to the spread of electricity and telephones.
+So unknowingly, the Gadsden Purchase turned Arizona into the Copper State!
+Copper being cheap and heavy compared to gold, really relied on the railroad tracks already in place.

-It starts off somewhat steep on loose terrain but on a very well defined trail-of-use.
-Upon reaching the low saddle, head off trail left.
+It starts somewhat steep on loose terrain but a very well-defined use-trail.
+Upon reaching the low saddle, head off-trail left.
 Follow the cairns or easy-to-figure route up the butte.
 You will need to use your hands in some spots.
-Nothing is scarry-steep coming up or going down, well unless you're off course.
+Nothing is scarry-steep coming up or going down, well, unless you're off course.
 Be sure to note where you top out on the various layers so you can get back down without confusion.

 The terrain is interesting.
-Large plate type rocks are in various piles about.
+Large plate type rocks are in various piles.
 Tall grass fills some of the slopes between the cacti.
-Going into a hike I knew nothing about I finally lucked out by wearing gaiters.
-In similar past off-trail outings I've suffered catclaw butchering and foxtail terror.
-Albeit hot at 100 degrees in the late-summer afternoon-sun, I was tickled to be hiking nuisance and pain free!
+Going into a hike I knew nothing about, I finally lucked out by wearing gaiters.
+In similar past off-trail outings, I've suffered catclaw butchering and foxtail terror.
+Albeit hot at 100 degrees in the late-summer afternoon-sun, I was tickled to be hiking nuisance and pain-free!

-At the top is a monument sized cairn at the edge of the west drop off.
+At the top is a monument sized cairn at the edge of the west dropoff.
 The views are sweet all around.
 Explore the ridge north for better northern views.
-Sunrises are awesome in this area, though I've yet to experience from up top.
+Sunrises are fantastic in this area, though I've yet to experience from up top.
 North views offer the best mid-day photo ops.
 I can only imagine how stunning sunsets are in the area.

 This was my third visit this summer alone.
 The area is interesting to explore from Price to Cochran.
-Including the Coke Ovens, a railroad, a bridge, a tunnel, the river and enough uncharted 4x4 routes to keep you busy for days.
+Including the Coke Ovens, a railroad, a bridge, a tunnel, the river, and enough uncharted 4x4 routes to keep you busy for days.
 The butte can be hiked from the north too.
-Either way it's not even as steep as Camelback Mountain.
-However, reaching the north by vehicle requires driving through a five foot high tunnel of mesquite and palo verde trees guaranteed to pinstripe your paint.
-Though it's kind of fun...
-I couldn't resist!
+Either way, it's not even as steep as Camelback Mountain.
+However, reaching the north by vehicle requires driving through a five-foot-high tunnel of mesquite and palo verde trees guaranteed to pinstripe your paint.
+The consequences were obvious, but I couldn't resist the fun!